VEckardt/IntegrityCustomGateway/README.md

 - Start the Gateway with a click at the [Generate] button
 - Then review the outcome

+## Hints
+- the target folder can be changed just by clicking at the folder name in the user form

 ## How to debug
 - check the log file in your %temp% folder: IntegrityCustomGateway_2017-09-27.log
 - check the standard log file in your Integrity client "bin" directory: Gateway.log